Repkap11/RuneTrack/README.md

 The runescape stat tracking website as an android application.

-Its also probably a good example of
-    Loading web data in an intent service
-    Simple action bar with fragments
-    Dynamically laying out and sizing tables of data.
+Its also probably a good example of loading web data in an intent service, simple action bar with fragments, and dynamically laying out and re-sizing tables of data.